Why do WWF use fundraisers?

 What time of day/night are fundraisers allowed to approach me?

 Fundraisers are contracted to work on our behalf from 9am – 8.30pm (Monday – Friday) and 9am – 5:30pm (Saturday).
 Fundraisers may return to a house between 8.30pm and 9pm only if this has previously been agreed between the fundraiser and the resident.
-Please let us know if you have fundraisers calling outside these times by calling our Supporter Care Team on 01483 426333 (Monday to Friday, 9am-5pm).
+Please let us know if you have fundraisers calling outside these times by calling our Supporter Care Team on 0800 035 5929 (8am to 10pm, 7 days a week).

 How do I know if a fundraiser is genuine?